 Serving Rural and Urban Communities

-Inspired by the Wallace family legacy, The Wallace Centers of Iowa provides a variety of programs and services to build awareness of local food, sustainable agriculture, and civility.
-WCI serves both urban and rural communities with locations at the Henry A. Wallace Country Life Center in rural Orient and the Wallace House in Des Moines.
+Inspired by the Wallace family legacy, The Wallace Centers of Iowa provides a variety of programs and services connecting food, land and people.
+WCI serves both urban and rural communities with locations at the Wallace Farm in rural Orient and the Wallace House in Des Moines.
 Program activities include: